 Your property will require the following equipment:

-SMOKE DETECTION SYSTEM.
-A 10 year lithium battery smoke alarm to BS standard is recommended and a minimum of two smoke detectors will be required (at least one on each floor)
+A 10-year lithium battery smoke alarm to BS standard is recommended and a minimum of two smoke detectors will be required (at least one on each floor).
+NEST Protect is also a valid option.

-WATER FIRE EXTINGUISHER (only be required for properties with an open fire or properties that have a thatched roof)
+Only be required for properties with an open fire or properties that have a thatched roof.